Most countries take a strong stance against psychoactive substances — dishing out heavy penalties for possessing even small amounts.

 It’s used as an analgesic, veterinary anesthetic, or in combination with psychotherapy.
 There are a few clinics that have recently been granted approval to use IV ketamine in the treatment of depression.

-We expect to see more ketamine clinics opening up here in the near future as more research is published elucidating the effectiveness of ketamine and other psychedelics for healing mental illness.
+We expect to see more ketamine clinics opening up here soon as more research is published elucidating the effectiveness of ketamine and other psychedelics for healing mental illness.

-While these two terms are similar, there are vital differences between decriminalization and legalization.
+While these terms are similar, there are vital differences between decriminalization and legalization.

 Decriminalizing a substance reduces penalties and fines, but the substance remains illegal.